- The SPGS journey

 At St Paul’s, art, history of art, craft, design and IT are integrated to facilitate a rich and diverse curriculum.
 At its core is our desire to nurture creativity.
 We believe in the fundamental importance of a practical and visually sensitive education for all pupils.
 We believe that the fruits of practical learning affect the well-being and satisfaction of individual lives as well as the aesthetic and cultural life of the nation as a whole.
 Intelligent making is fundamental to human development, promoting motivation and self-esteem.
 Students thrive on the sense of achievement that creativity and hands-on learning brings.

 For over 20 years the school has offered its own visual arts course as an alternative to GCSE art.
 Around half of the year group choose it as one of their options every year.
-After a series of introductory modules in the different specialist areas students go on to produce four coursework projects, three of a practical nature and the fourth a written investigation placing their own work within a wider art-critical context.
-The course concludes with girls curating their work as part of a large exhibition in the Great Hall, rather than with a terminal exam.
-During the course girls have full access to and support in all of the studios, moving freely and confidently between spaces and processes to create a wonderfully diverse range of artwork that spans from large paintings, photographic series and innovative printmaking to installation and conceptual pieces, film, sculpture and ceramics.
+After a series of introductory modules in the different specialist areas, students go on to produce four coursework projects, three of a practical nature and the fourth a written investigation placing their own work within a wider art-critical context.
+The course concludes with students curating their work as part of a large exhibition in the Great Hall, rather than with a terminal exam.
+During the course students have full access to and support in all of the studios, moving freely and confidently between spaces and processes to create a wonderfully diverse range of artwork that spans large paintings, photographic series and innovative printmaking to installation and conceptual pieces, film, sculpture and ceramics.

-Our annual Artist-in-Residence programme brings an established artist in to the school to work with girls in the V, most recently ceramicist Rosa Nyguen, whilst regular trips further support the middle school course.
-A-level fine artists join a visit to Berlin prior to the start of the VII and to New York in October of the VIII, both trips having a practical focus for example including time working in artist’s studio in Berlin or at a film-making course in New York.
-Girls studying history of art have the opportunity to join a trip to Venice, viewing both the historical collections and architecture of the city alongside the Venice Biennale.
+Our annual Artist-in-Residence programme brings established artists in to the school to work with students in the V (Year 10), most recently Helen Carnac and David Gates, whilst regular trips further support the Middle School course.
+A level fine artists join a visit to Berlin prior to the start of the VII (Year 12), where they can spend time working in artist’s studio.
+Students studying history of art have the opportunity to join a trip to Venice, viewing both the historical collections and architecture of the city alongside the Venice Biennale.